sunilmallya-flip/sshclaude/README.md

 The provisioning API only issues Cloudflare tokens.
 It cannot start `ttyd` or read your local token file, so the service itself cannot hijack or view your session.
 You may stop the LaunchAgent at any time using `sshclaude stop`.

 ---

-## Status

-* Claude running locally via ttyd
-* Tunnel live via `cloudflared --token`
-* Access gated and no shell exposure

-You're ready to give this to users or build out the CLI to automate it.